 The Grove of Narberth, Pembrokeshire

 Children and dogs are warmly welcomed and, with the Pembrokeshire Coastal National Park just a short drive away, the Grove of Narberth is a great base from which to explore its quaint villages and sandy beaches.
-After a long day of exploring, book yourself a luxurious in-room treatment before donning your finery for dinner at Fernery, the hotel’s three AA-rosette restaurant, where sample dishes include pigeon with black pudding, grape and walnut, and scallops with truffle and chives.
+After a long day of exploring, book yourself a luxurious in-room treatment before donning your finery for dinner at Fernery, the hotel’s four AA-rosette restaurant, where sample dishes include sea bass gnocchi, Chawanmushi lobster with caviar and venison with blueberry and cabbage.

 St Brides Spa Hotel, Pembrokeshire